kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

    - Packet Core Gateway (5G Core User plane)
    - IMS transport and bearer services (user plane)
    - DNS services
- * All of above  described use cases requires that CNF Pods should get performance as those are running over bare metal servers, but compute resources should not be underutilised by utilising the bare metal as single K8s worker node  .
+ * All of above  described use cases requires that CNF Pods should get performance as those are running over BMS, but compute resources should not be underutilised by dedicating the one BMS to a single K8s worker node.
     - Above implies that we need slicing of compute resources while still offering bare metal performance to CNF Pods.
   ## Proposed Model - BMS Slicing using Hardware Pass-through technology from Bare Metal to the Guest VMs
  *  BMS slicing means avoiding  Qemu emulation of CPUs for Guest VMs (k8s worker nodes) and extending network devices either as PCI-Passthrough or SRIOV VF.